-By 1908, a new bridge was warranted and plans for a new concrete arch bridge came to fruition.
-2 The replacement Congress Avenue structure opened at the cost of $209,000 on April 4, 1910 at a cost of $208,950.10.
-Sections of the old iron truss was reused in 1915 and 1922 to rebuild the bridge at Moore’s Crossing.
+A new bridge was requested in 1908, and plans for a new open-spandrel concrete arch crossing came to fruition.
+2 The replacement Congress Avenue structure opened at the cost of $209,000 on April 4, 1910.
+Sections of the old iron truss were reused in 1915 and 1922 to rebuild a bridge at Moore’s Crossing.

-The Congress Avenue span was rehabilitated in 1980.1
+The Congress Avenue crossing was last rehabilitated in 1980.
+1

 The Congress Avenue Bridge is home to 750,000 to 1.5 million Mexican free-tailed bats and is the world’s largest urban bat colony.
 3 The bats reside beneath the road deck in gaps between the concrete component structures.
-Between 750,000 and 1.5 million bats live underneath the bridge at dusk to feed upon millions of mosquitoes and flies.
+The bats emerge from underneath the bridge at dusk to feed upon millions of mosquitoes and flies.

 - Type: Open Spandrel Arch, Concrete Arch

 - Total Length: 946 feet